-As is known to all, Japanese is one of the most polite languages in the world.
-But knowing when and how to be polite can cause trouble for language learners.
+As is known by many, Japanese is one of the most polite languages in the world.
+However, not knowing when and how to be polite can cause a lot of trouble for language learners.

 Japanese honorifics (Keigo) are complex.
 But don’t worry, let’s get them done gradually!
-In this article, we will focus on the most basic kind of honorifics: honorific suffixes in Japanese.
+In this article, we will mainly focus on the most basic kind of honorifics: honorific suffixes in Japanese.

 What Are Japanese Honorific Suffixes?

 Japanese Honorific suffixes are titles used to refer to others in a polite way. さん(San), 様(Sama), 君(Kun), ちゃん(Chan) are common Japanese honorific titles used in daily conversation.
 These suffixes are often attached to the end of one’s name and different suffixes suggest the gender, age, and the relationship of the speaker to the referred person.

 Why Are Japanese Honorifics Important?